 Celtic spirituality reminds us of our obligation to reciprocate all the blessings we receive by helping our fellow humans and becoming a ray of light for them.

 The Celts were an indigenous race that lived in groups across Northern Europe from pre-500 BC up to the Medieval Period.

 Because of their isolation, the Celts preserved their ancient practices attributed to nature and their community’s dignity, their colorful and poetic imagination, and equality among genders, which served as their guide in understanding God and all His creations.

 As Christianity arrived, the Celtic people were able to beautifully incorporate their ancient beliefs and practices into that of Christianity.

 Paintner added that much of Celtic Christianity is strongly characterized by incarnational theology.
 It emphasizes the sacramentality of all creations through vivid art forms and metalworks.

 The Celtic Center also explained that the Celts saw the presence of the Spirit and the Divine in all situations.
 They maintained a sacred and strong connection with nature.

 Themes of Celtic Spirituality

-Coming back to the modern ideas of Celtic Spirituality, we will first delve into the idea of pilgrimage.
-For the early monks in the Celtic regions, pilgrimage as a concept was very closely linked to the idea of penance in Christianity.
+Based on Lori Erickson’s article, For the early monks in the Celtic regions, a pilgrimage was closely linked to the idea of penance in Christianity.